Displaying all 16 Comment

 It’s nice to see another appreciation of Ruggles of Red Gap, quite an over looked work.

 I would say overall, it seems to me that these films are not rarely mentioned, and I’m wondering what this definition implies.
 It does seem that 90% films that I’ve seen listed I would consider to be quite visible to those whom are “cineastes,” through festivals, periodicals (online, or printed), retrospectives and dominant forms of distribution.
 Although if the concept behind this forum is to mention works for those whom are not cineastes, this makes sense -although if this is so, what is the objective of these lists if it’s on this site?
 I’m curious as to the context before really mentioning ten films.

-Assessing the Technical Abilities of a Director--How Do You Know If One Director Is More Talented Than Another?
-8 months ago
+Assessing the Technical Abilities of a Director--How Do You Know If One Director Is More Talented Than Another? about 1 year ago

 This is an interesting thread in that Jazz is automatically thinking about the director’s trademark on the image, and while there are certainly many directors that take this into consideration -those mentioned are great examples that could also include image-obsessed Polanski, De Palma, Lean, Antonioni, Allen, Fincher, Welles, Kurosawa, Soderbergh, etc…but this is only part of the filmmaking process, as I generally consider other aspects of a director’s job to work with actors, to guide the formalism to support the narrative and story, but also to help guide the crew through the physical execution of this material.